 Depending on if you are fishing for trout with bait or lures, will dictate how we present that option to the fish.

 Bait Fishing for Trout In Lakes

-Bait fishing for trout may be the best bet for beginner trout fisherman.
-Sometimes bait can even be more productive the lures.
+Bait fishing for trout may be the best bet for beginner trout fishermen.
+Sometimes bait can even be more productive than the lures.

 When bait fishing for trout in lakes, we are using hooks and equipment to set the bait in the water with the hopes that the fish will find our bait and eat it.

-Now this is obviously the simplified version of bait fishing.
-So lets talk about the methods of bait fishing for trout.
+Now, this is obviously the simplified version of bait fishing.
+So let us talk about the methods of bait fishing for trout.

 Methods of Bait fishing for Trout:

 - Floating Trout Rig

 A sinking trout rig may be the most popular way to catch trout of these three bait fishing methods.
 In fact, the sinking bait setup is arguably the most popular in the world.